Create & Use Rich HTML eMail Signatures on the iPhone and iPad

 There are a variety of ways to accomplish this, but by far the fastest way to get an HTML signature in iOS is to just use an existing HTML signature, or to quickly craft one in a webmail client with HTML tools.
 Both will keep you from having to fumble around with HTML syntax or bother with any third party apps, and as you’ll see, they’re both pretty similar.

-Create a New HTML Signature for iOS with Webmail
+How to Create a New HTML Signature for iOS Mail with Webmail

 Webmail clients make it very easy to create HTML signatures because they all have simple HTML tools in the composition screens to do things like bold and italicize text, change font sizes, and create usable links.
 What you’re going to do is create the rich signature in a webmail client, then email it to your iOS device for use in the Mail app: